 We offer a variety of training programs for behavioral and mental health professionals.
 Learn more about our training opportunities.

-This document was developed by Nationwide Children’s Hospital in conjunction with Partners For Kids.
-It is designed to help primary care practitioners and behavioral health providers provide timely and effective treatment for children with attention deficit/hyperactivity disorder (ADHD).
+This tool is designed to help primary care practitioners and behavioral health providers provide timely and effective treatment for children with attention deficit/hyperactivity disorder (ADHD).

 The Center for Suicide Prevention and Research (CSPR) at Nationwide Children's Hospital was created to address the growing problem of suicide among youth in central Ohio.